canonical/craft-actions/README.md

 ##### `channel`

-Select a channel for the Snapcraft snap to be installed from.
+The channel to install the Snapcraft snap from.
 Defaults to `latest/stable`.

 ##### `revision`

-Select a revision for the Snapcraft snap to be installed from.
+The revision of the Snapcraft snap to install.
 Overrides the `channel` option.

 ##### `lxd-channel`

-Select a channel for the LXD snap to be installed from.
+The channel to install the LXD snap from.
 Defaults to the current recommended channel for Snapcraft.

 ---